power <- function(exponent) {

 20.4 Memoization

-A special factory pattern: wrap a function so it caches its results.
-The first call computes normally, but subsequent calls with the same arguments return the cached value instantly.
+Sometimes you already have the right function, and the only problem is speed.
+Memoization wraps a function so it caches its results: the first call computes normally, but subsequent calls with the same arguments return the cached value instantly, skipping the computation entirely.

 library(memoise)